MattCollins84/restly/README.md

 Authentication modules should be created in the same way as standard modules.

-## Documentation
-Docs are auto generated and by default are located at the top level of your API (e.g. http://localhost:8000/).
-You can change the 'docs_endpoint' init option to alter this.

 ## Add caching (requires [Redis](http://www.redis.io/) to be installed)
 To turn caching on, do this (By default, RESTly will use Redis on localhost with the default port):
 ```